Child Molestation Defense Lawyer San Diego

 The use of character evidence relating to past arrests or criminal charges is common in molestation cases.
 The prosecution in some cases can present a past history of sexually related criminal offenses.
 It is crucial to prepare a thorough investigation into all past molestation allegations and interview the relevant witnesses.
 The work involved for a sex crime lawyer is unique and involved work that most other criminal attorneys have little experience with.

 The main evidence for the prosecution in a molestation case is the child and their explanation of the alleged incident.
 In any child molestation case, the child will be subjected to interviews and testing with a variety of doctors, nurses, county social workers and police detectives.
 These first interactions often frame in the child’s mind a distorted and inaccurate recollection of past events.
 It is common for a child to react to what the social worker or police investigator is saying and accept their statements as what truly occurred.

 The molestation defense begins with coordinating a team of investigators and psychological experts to interview the child and review all previous interrogations of the child.
 We hire psychologists to testify about how a child’s memory of certain events can be inaccurate and often changes multiple times throughout a case.

-The Impact of a Conviction
+Impact of a Child Molestation Conviction in CA